lanl-ansi/Alpine.jl/README.md

 # Citation

-If you find POD useful in your work, please cite the following:
+If you find POD useful in your work, we kindly request that you cite the following papers
 ```
 @article{nagarajan2017adaptive,
   title={An Adaptive, Multivariate Partitioning Algorithm for Global Optimization of Nonconvex Programs},